Electric air taxi maker Archer Aviation gets key FAA sign-off

 Now Archer has to get its four-passenger aircraft, called "Midnight," certified by the FAA, which the company is currently working on, Goldstein said.
 That could put the air taxis into service as early as next year, the company estimates.
 Goldstein said he couldn't give an exact time frame but when asked about certification delays on variants of older aircraft, he noted that Archer's aircraft are much simpler with far fewer components than commercial jets.

-Archer's aircraft can fly up to 60 miles at top speeds of 150 mph.
+Archer's demonstrator aircraft, Maker, can fly up to 60 miles at top speeds of 150 mph.
+The company's Midnight aircraft has a range of 100 miles, though Archer aims to use it for shorter distances.

 United is working with Archer on what it would look like to enter the electric aircraft into service.

-Note: Clarification: This story has been updated to clarify that Archer's demonstrator aircraft, Maker, can fly up to 60 miles at top speeds of 150 mph.
-The company's Midnight aircraft has a range of 100 miles, though Archer aims to use it for shorter distances.